Emery Point Light: History

 In Christmas Eve of 1974, Cyclone Tracy hit the city of Darwin.
 Emery Point Light was the only navigational aid to remain functional in the path of the storm.

 Over the years, the light characteristic shown was changed.
 The original characteristic was an occulting light, with an eclipse of 1.5 seconds every six seconds (Oc.
 6s).
 It used to have a range of 17 nmi.

 The current light characteristic shown is three flashes, one every two seconds, repeating every 15 seconds (Fl.(3)W.R.
 15s).
-The color is red on -181° and white on 335°-139°.
+The colour is red on -181° and white on 335°-139°.
 The red light is visible for 14 nmi while the white light is visible for 19 nmi.

 Emery Point

 Emery Point was originally called Goondal.
 It was named after a Lieutenant Emery, who discovered fresh water at the base of the cliff.

 Structure

 The current tower, dating from 1915, is a square metal skeletal tower, painted white, topped with a lantern.
 Its height is 31 ft from the base to the lantern, and the focal height (height of the light above sea level) is 60 ft.